-Oh, and by the way—the kids in the first cluster?
+Oh, and by the way, the kids in the first cluster?
 They are the same ones as those in the second cluster, respectively.
-Zeal in a child doesn’t always get directed to both good and bad ends—just usually.
+Zeal in a child isn’t always directed toward both “good” and “bad” ends, but that is usually the case.

-We all know straight-arrow kids who are uncomfortable with anything but painting within the lines and directing their laser-like attentions toward lofty goals, like a chess championship or winning state in the butterfly stroke.
+We all know straight-arrow kids who are uncomfortable with anything but painting within the lines and directing their laser-like attention toward lofty goals, such as winning a chess championship or a medal in the butterfly stroke competition.
 But most kids are like garden hoses.
-They flail around with their flow of energy and focus, drawn to learning juggling from YouTube one day, re-reading Calvin and Hobbes for the umpteenth time the next day, and daring to write a poem to a new love interest the next.
+They flail around with an inconsistent flow of energy and focus, drawn to learning how to juggle from YouTube one day, rereading a graphic novel for the umpteenth time the next day and daring to write a poem to a new love interest the day after that.

 Here are the questions parents typically ask me about zeal: